-How Old Do Kittens Need to Be Before They are Litter Trained?
+How Old Do Kittens Need to Be Before They’re Litter Trained?

-If the feline offender is a young kitten, then the kitten may just not know that the litter box is the best place to go.
+If the feline offender is a young kitten, the kitten may not know the litter box is the best place to go.
 Kittens learn at their own pace, but most learn in days.
 Cats naturally like to scratch in loose, absorbent material to cover up their wastes.

 Kittens as young as three weeks old use a litter box if Mom shows them what to do.
 Like toddlers, kittens are prone to accidents.
-Simply pick them up, plop them in the litter pan whenever they are caught squatting and they soon get the idea.
+Simply pick them up, and plop them in the litter pan whenever they are caught squatting, and they soon get the idea.

 5 Reasons Why Cats Won’t Use the Litter Box